swennemans/building-your-own-reactjs/README.md

 names it's stuff so we can impress people at parties with our knowledge of private methods and shit.

-If you have found any screw-ups, errors and/or inconsistencies please be so kind to report them by opening an issue or contact me at: [@swennemans](https://twitter.com/swennemanns) I hope you can learn something from it!
+If you have found any screw-ups, errors and/or inconsistencies please be so kind to report them by opening an issue, contact me at: [@swennemans](https://twitter.com/swennemanns) or posting a comment.

+I hope you will learn something from it!

 ### Work in progress :smile: